benjibromberg/plantismash/README.md

 ## 🔓 License

-PlantiSMASH is open source software, distributed under the **GNU Affero General Public License** version 3.0 or later.
+plantiSMASH is open source software, distributed under the **GNU Affero General Public License** version 3.0 or later.
 See the [`LICENSE.txt`](LICENSE.txt) file for full terms.

 ---